Installing agents

 Installing the agent

-1. Update ss_windows_infra_agent_config.yaml as in the instructions mentioned in config file Agent resource usage.
+1. Update ss_windows_infra_agent_config.yaml as in the instructions mentioned in the config file.

 # sixthsense-infra-agent can be configured via yaml or environment variables